 - Weighted Cable Crunch – 8–10 reps

-When pursuing a six pack, it is a good idea to switch up the order in which you complete these workouts.
+When pursuing six pack abs, it is a good idea to switch up the order in which you complete these exercises.
 Getting killer abs may seem like a straightforward process by now, but there’s a little more to it.
 Muscle memory is an authentic thing; your body keeps track of everything through which you put it.

 When you first start working out your body will feel sore and uncomfortable.
 The hurting changes over time though and before too long your body will be able to handle the strain.